 Why Does Wood Float.
-The cause for these phenomena is the buoyancy force.
 Wood floats on water because the density of wood is lesser than that of water.
+It is an upward force exerted by a fluid that opposes the weight of an immersed or submerged object.

 Why Does Wood Float But Rocks Sink?
 Objects that Float and Sink in from www.youtube.com